IglooVision/ofxProjectorControl/README.md

 It uses RS232 command control for LAN/RJ45 interface.

-There is a basic implementation for communication using the PJlink protocol (this part of the code uses the relevant code from https://github.com/nullboundary/ofxPJControl ) and
+There is a basic implementation for communication using the PJlink protocol (this part of the code uses the relevant code from https://github.com/nullboundary/ofxPJControl )

 #XML Tags